HyoungsungKim/Pytorch-tensorboard_tutorial/README.md

 ![tensorboard-histogram](./img/histogram.png)

-- You can see 1, 2, 3, 4 at the left side of histogram
+- You can see 1, 2, 3, 4 at the right side of histogram
   - It means step.
   - We increased sigma every step.
   - Because of increasing sigma, we can see distribution becomes wide